martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   applicable to all application technologies and therefore are out of scope for this specification.

-5. Even though many deployed clients still check for the CN-ID within the certificate subject field, certification authorities are encouraged to migrate away from issuing certificates that represent the server's fully qualified DNS domain name in a CN-ID.
+5. The certificate MAY contain more than one DNS-ID, SRV-ID, or URI-ID as further explained under {{security-multi}}.

-  Therefore, the certificate SHOULD NOT include a CN-ID unless the certification authority issues the certificate in accordance with a specification that reuses this one and that explicitly encourages continued support for the CN-ID identifier type in the context of a given application technology.
+6. Unless a specification that reuses this one allows continued support for the wildcard character `*`, the DNS domain name portion of a presented identifier SHOULD NOT contain the wildcard character, whether as the complete left-most label within the identifier (following the description of labels and domain names in

-6. The certificate MAY contain more than one DNS-ID, SRV-ID, or URI-ID but SHOULD NOT contain more than one CN-ID, as further explained under {{security-multi}}.
+  {{DNS-CONCEPTS}}, e.g., `*.example.com`) or as a fragment thereof (e.g., `*oo.example.com`, `f*o.example.com`, or `fo*.example.com`).
+A

-7. The wildcard character `*` should only be used if it follows the rules specified in {{verify-domain-wildcards}}.
+  more detailed discussion of so-called "wildcard certificates" is provided under {{security-wildcards}}.

 ## Examples {#represent-examples}